DrummerViking/tools/Parse-IncidentReports/readme.md

 Send report to Organization Admins detected.

 ## Version History:
+### 1.80 - 11/09/2022
+ - Updated logic to list and select the folder where incident reports are located.
+ - Updated command to connect to EXO if we need to fetch OrgAdmins
 ### 1.60 - 05/11/2020
  - Updated tool to connect to Exchange Online using oauth authentication.
 ### 1.50 - 06/19/2017